AccordionGuy/HotSauces/article/article.md

 [Spring Framework](https://spring.io/projects/spring-framework), often shortened to just “Spring”, is a popular open source application framework for the Java platform.
 It’s built on the principle of [inversion of control](https://dzone.com/articles/understanding-inversion-of-control-and-dependency), whose name implies that control of a Spring application is quite different from the way program control happens in traditional software.
 Instead of your code directing the application and calling on functionality from a library or framework, the framework directs the application and calls on the functionality of your code.

-This approach makes it possible to write an application as a collections of components, and the connections between them are maintained by Spring.
+This approach makes it possible to write an application as a collection of components, and the connections between them are maintained by Spring.
 There are also a lot of ready-built Spring components called *dependencies* that provide functionality that applications commonly require.
 The end result is a system for building applications that are modular, flexible, and easy to maintain — and in less time.

 Spring is often described — especially by Java developers, who’ve grown used to working with unwieldy frameworks — as lightweight.
 It provides a set of built-in often-needed capabilities such as MVC, caching, messaging, security, and especially data access.
 It significantly reduces the amount of code you have to write and lets you focus on the features that are unique to your application.